 The testimonies of a few “incurable” cancer patients highlight why this long-term cure could be much more effective than many of Dr. Gerson’s critics may care to admit.

-How about adopting this: “We see the light, gather our courage, and do what needs to be done.
+“We see the light, gather our courage, and do what needs to be done.
 Consumption is widely and steeply curtailed, fossil fuel use is severely restrained, and living standards as measured by the amount of stuff flowing through our daily lives are dropped to sustainable levels.”

 Australia Day can be a time for hope, not resentment – This is what Stan Grant says.